Digvijaydevp/git-clone/Readme.md

 Contributions are welcome.
 Please fork the repo, make your changes on a branch, and open a pull request with a clear description of the change.

-## License

-Add your chosen license here (e.g., MIT).
-If the project already has a LICENSE file, keep that.

 ## Notes

 -   The implementation uses helper files such as `strict_fstream.hpp` and `zstr.hpp` for zlib-based compression and stream utilities.